Just for fun today, I thought I would tell you our Christmas tradition and the recipe that goes with it.

 - Reduce the oven heat to 250 degrees F. Insert meat thermometer which is your guide (not the timer)

-- Check the thermometer regularly to make sure it doesn’t get over done.
-When desired doneness is reached, give the roast 20 to 30 minutes of standing time to seal the juices in before slicing.
+- Check the thermometer regularly to make sure it doesn’t get overdone.
+When the desired doneness is reached, give the roast 20 to 30 minutes of standing time to seal the juices in before slicing.

 This roast made wonderful gravy and was served with mashed potatoes and squash.

-I lowered the temp even more and cut the projected time by over an hour but Grampa still didn’t get his rare to medium rare slice.
+I lowered the temp and cut the projected time by over an hour but Grampa still didn’t get his rare to medium-rare slice.
 However, he did agree that the flavor was wonderful.

-Since my husband had to go get Grampa, timing was set for a 4pm dinner.
+Since my husband had to go get Grampa, the timing was set for a 4 pm dinner.
 I pulled the roast before 3pm.
-If you look at the pictures, I believe that the bones factored in to it getting done quickly.
+If you look at the pictures, I believe that the bones factored into the roast cooking faster than predicted.

 Every roast is a little different so keep these factors in mind as you prepare your next roast for Christmas or another special holiday.

-What lessons can we learn to apply to our careers or career search from the roast episode?
+What lessons can we apply to careers from the Christmas roast episode?

 - No matter how carefully you prepare and follow directions, factors may intervene that change things.
 You may need to adjust.
 Being prepared to adjust is half the battle.

-- For years, I recommended my clients update their resume every 3 to 5 years and keep Post-its or other notes either electronically or in their folder to keep track of accomplishments.
+- I recommend my clients update their resume every 3 to 5 years and keep Post-its or other notes either electronically or in their folder to keep track of accomplishments.

-- By keeping those notes, if the timing changes and you are forced to look for a new position sooner than you planned, you have notes to remind you of what you brought to each position.
+- By keeping notes, if the timing changes and you are forced to look for a new position sooner than you planned, your notes remind you of your accomplishments and successes.

 - In today’s job search, being prepared also means being purposeful in your job search using social media.
 Your LinkedIn profile should be ready, both to give recruiters and hiring managers a place to search and also give you a concentrated way of building your network.